For this church:

 The north aisle has buttresses and four bays with three flat-headed windows and three lights with a similar window to the west.

 The west gable has angled buttresses and a small square wooden bell tower with a lead covered pyramidal bell spike.
-The west end also has a 20th century memorial stained glass window to Sir Albert Ball, father of Captain Albert Ball VC, by Harry Grylls.
+The west end also has a memorial stained glass window by Burlison & Grylls to Sir Albert Ball, father of Captain Albert Ball VC, installed in 1950.

 On the south side of the chancel is a 13th century piscina, and on the north side is a 19th century aumbry and piscina.

-Inside the church are the royal arms of Charles II.
+Above the chancel arch are the royal arms of either Charles I or Charles II.

-Particular thanks to Matthew Phillips for research on this entry.
+Particular thanks to Doug Fletcher, Matthew Phillips and Andy Nicholson for research on this entry